sudo-lcy/ERD-for-contest/README.md

 Each INSTITUTE can have one or more GROUPs registered (Cardinality: 1,N).
 Each GROUP is registered under exactly one INSTITUTE (Cardinality: 1,1).

 Each INSTITUTE is located at exactly one ADDRESS (Cardinality: 1,1).
-Each ADDRESS can be associated with zero to many INSTITUTEs.
+Each ADDRESS can be associated with one INSTITUTEs.

 Each ORGANIZATION is located at exactly one ADDRESS (Cardinality: 1,1).
-Each ADDRESS can be associated with zero to many ORGANIZATIONs.
+Each ADDRESS can be associated with one ORGANIZATIONs.